robu/js-v2/README.md

 [![CircleCI](https://circleci.com/gh/dbwebb-se/javascript1.svg?style=svg)](https://circleci.com/gh/dbwebb-se/javascript1)

-Coursematerial for javascript1-course, aimed at a swedish target audience as the first course in programming with JavaScript (in a (web) browser environment) on University level in computer science.
+Coursematerial for js-course, aimed at a swedish target audience as the first course in programming with JavaScript (in a (web) browser environment) on University level in computer science.

 The course will have a high enough level to satisfy those who are familiar with another programming language and has the need to learn programming JavaScript in a browser.

-Relased as part of a University course: https://dbwebb.se/kurser/javascript1
+Relased as part of a University course: https://dbwebb.se/kurser/js

 The course repo is managed by a [dbwebb command line utility](https://dbwebb.se/dbwebb-cli).